MissionInbox/postal/doc/api/servers.md

 **URL:** `/api/v1/servers/create`
 **Method:** POST

 Creates a new server in the specified organization.
+The server will be created with default API and SMTP credentials.

 #### Parameters